proxy-wasm/spec/abi-versions/v0.2.1/README.md

 using [`proxy_get_buffer_bytes`] and/or [`proxy_set_buffer_bytes`]
 with `buffer_id` set to `HTTP_RESPONSE_BODY`.

-`body_size` represents total available size of the body that can be retrieved, and its value will increment if the processing is paused and the body is buffered by the host and not forwarded downstream.
+`body_size` represents the total available size of the body that can be retrieved, and its value will increment if the processing is paused and the body is buffered by the host and not forwarded downstream.

-Paused HTTP response can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_RESPONSE`.
+Paused HTTP responses can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_RESPONSE`.